bussudo/Social-Network/README.md

 ## Description

-An **object relational mapping (ORM)** backend for e-commerce site.
+An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This app uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
 This includes Express.js API to use Sequelize to interact with MySQL database.
-Four route files have been modified and are shown in the video.
+Route files have been created and are shown in the videos.

 ### Technologies Used